How To Create Good Karma & Develop Compassion

 Originally written June 2nd, final edit August 9th 2017

 Here's some ways to cultivate good karma and spread compassion.
-Mind you this is idealized it's not always possible to behave like an angel (lol).
-However in small ways we can manage to make progress.
+Mind you this is idealized it's not always possible to behave like a saint.
+In small ways we can manage to make progress.
 One step at a time.